trammell/recipe-book/recipe-book.md

 water.
 The sand or grit will sink to the bottom.
 Repeat once or twice to ensure that the leaves are completely clean and grit-free.

+This recipe is friendly to substitution, consider trying other greens such as radish, carrot, or arugula.

 ## Bianca Conti-Tronconi's Basil Pesto